Ferrite-FEM/Ferrite.jl/docs/src/manual/initial_and_boundary_conditions.md

 apply_analytical!(u, dh, :p, x -> ρ * g * x[2])
 ```

-We refer to the paper ["Consistent Initial Condition Calculation for Differential-Algebraic Systems"  by Brown et al.](dx.doi.org/10.1137/S1064827595289996)
-for some details on the initialization of DAEs.
+See also [Time Dependent Problems](@ref) for one example.

 !!! note "Consistency"
     `apply_analytical!` does not enforce consistency of the applied solution with the system of
     equations.
 Some problems, like for example differential-algebraic systems of equations (DAEs)
-    need extra care during initialization, as noted above.

-See also [Time Dependent Problems](@ref) for one example.
+    need extra care during initialization.
+We refer to the paper ["Consistent Initial Condition Calculation for Differential-Algebraic Systems"  by Brown et al.](dx.doi.org/10.1137/S1064827595289996) for more details on this matter.